U.S. and U.K. Flight Ban on Electronic Devices

 - Be prepared for increased wait times at security checkpoints, and give yourself additional time to pass through security.

 Currently, the bans only apply to flights entering the U.S. or the U.K. from the specified departure points.
 Flights departing the U.S. and the U.K. are not affected.
 It is unknown how long these restrictions may be in effect, if additional countries will be added to the lists, or if other countries will adopt similar policies.
+International travelers are facing added scrutiny of late, and regardless of your port of entry or exit, government authorities may request access to your electronic devices and accounts.

 For more information, refer to the DHS and U.K. guidelines.
 And as always, if you have any questions, contact us.